College of Law Staff Available

 Charter Communications is offering free Spectrum wifi for 60 days to students impacted by changes caused by COVID-19.
 Installation fees will be waived for new student households.
 Call 1-844-488-8395 for more information.

-Allo Communications is offering 50mbps internet service free for 60 days to any customers that do not currently have service from Allo or another provider.
+ALLO Communications is offering 50mbps internet service free for 60 days to any customers that do not currently have service from Allo or another provider.
 There is no installation fee.
 Call 1-866-481-2556 for more information.
+ALLO has also launched free public wifi in the Railyard.
+Lincoln residents can hop in the car, head to the Railyard, park, and jump on a buffer-free video call or upload that school report from the comfort of your vehicle with a free fiber connection from ALLO.
+ALLO is also working to add other safe open wifi spaces across Lincoln.